awsdocs/aws-secrets-manager-docs/doc_source/tutorials_db-rotate-master.md

    mysql>
    ```

 1. At the `mysql>` prompt, run a command that verifies your connection to the database by using the credentials from the secret\.
-Ensure that the **Current user** in the output is the user that's specified in your secret\.
+Check that the **Current user** in the output is either the user that's specified in your first user secret, or that same user name suffixed with "\_clone"\.
+This shows that the rotation has successfully cloned your original nuser and alternated it in a new version of the secret\.

    ```
    mysql> status;